Minnesota has more COVID-19 deaths, fewer cases than Wisconsin — for now

 Of concern are reports in Wisconsin of hospital bed and staff shortages.
 Minnesota hospitals reported record COVID-19 activity over the weekend and a total on Monday of 774 patients admitted with the infectious disease — including 195 needing intensive care — but have not curtailed hospital activities as they did in the spring.

-In Wisconsin, Mayo Clinic last week suspended nonessential procedures at its hospitals in and around Eau Claire and brought in nurses from Rochester, Minn., to cover shifts for colleagues this weekend who couldn’t work due to infections or quarantines due to viral exposure.
+In Wisconsin, Mayo Clinic last week suspended nonessential procedures at its hospitals in and around Eau Claire and brought in nurses from Rochester, Minn., to cover shifts for colleagues this weekend who couldn’t work because of infections or quarantines.

 In Milwaukee, 12 patients with COVID-19 are being treated at a makeshift hospital on the state fairgrounds because of bed shortages.
 “That was our ultimate insurance policy and we are utilizing it now,” said Andrea Palm, secretary-designee of the Wisconsin Department of Health Services.
 “That is not where we want to be.”

-While COVID-19 doesn’t recognize borders, comparisons of state COVID statistics have been inevitable given the lack of a national pandemic response that forced governors to chart their own.
+While COVID-19 doesn’t recognize borders, comparisons of state COVID statistics were inevitable given the lack of a national pandemic response that forced governors to chart their own.

 Politics fueled the Minnesota-Wisconsin comparison, because the states charted similar responses of business and school shutdowns this spring until a May court ruling struck down the emergency order Gov. Tony Evers used in Wisconsin.
 That left Gov. Tim Walz justifying his emergency actions in Minnesota to Republican lawmakers who looked across the border and saw greater pandemic progress in the absence of state restrictions.